 The thyroid gland pumps two hormones into your bloodstream: T3 and T4.
 These thyroid hormones are extremely important to the body because they regulate key functions like metabolism and body temperature.
 They also help support normal menstrual cycles.

 An underfunctioning thyroid gland – a condition known as hypothyroidism – can cause low thyroid hormone levels.
-Women are 10x more likely to get hypothyroidism compared to men.
+Women are 5 to 8 times more likely than men to develop a thyroid disorder.
 A low amount of thyroid hormones can produce symptoms like weight gain, menstrual cycle irregularities, hair loss, constipation, and feeling cold.

 If thyroid hormone levels get too high, your heart might beat faster, you may have a hard time sleeping, and you may feel more restless or nervous – among other symptoms, like weight loss and thinning hair.